 Intel and AMD are the two companies who dominate the PC Processor market.
 Both have been around for decades and have become the main Chip suppliers for the home and business markets.
 There are a few other makers but they focus on mobile and tablets and devices like Pi Zero etc use different processors.

-Both companies have fierce rivalry and they file and counter file court cases against each other all we care about is that they have near identical chip products on the market at the same time as they compete for the fastest chip and share of the market.
+Both companies have fierce rivalry and they file and counter file court cases against each other, all we care about is that they have near identical chip products on the market at the same time as they compete for the fastest chip and share of the market.

 The competing products are very close to each other and really only the techies compare the benchmarks before choosing.
 Sometimes Intels latest range is ahead on the benchmarks other times AMD.